(A reflection on today’s scripture passages: Heb 10:32-39; Ps 37:3-6, 23-24, 39-40; Mt 11:25; and Mk 4:26-34.)

 Harry, Larry, and Andy.
 Three men who are not among those who draw back and perish, but among those who have faith and will possess life.2 Three men who, through their love of God and faith in Jesus, are examples to the rest of us.
 They are humble and childlike3 before God They know that all things work for good for those who love and trust in God.4 They are like mustard seeds, which have put forth large branches, so that the birds of the sky (the rest of us) can dwell in its shade.5 They bring the Kingdom of God6 to the rest of us so that we can find comfort and strength.
 They model the idea that their salvation is from the Lord; He is their refuge in time of distress.
 And the Lord helps them and delivers them; he delivers them from the wicked and saves them, because they take refuge in Him.7

 Harry, Larry, and Andy.
 I pray for them, and every person who is struggling with a terrible disease, each and every day.
 Will you join me?

 “Good and gracious God, thank You for placing good and holy men like Harry, Larry, and Andy in my life.
 Reassure them, please, that their struggle is not in vain, that through their faith in Your mercy and grace, there will be goodness result from their trials.
 Help me, Jesus, develop the trust in you that they have.
 For them and for all the faithful, let the Church pray.
 Amen.”

-(A Joyful Hour was first published on the blog Reflections of a Lay Catholic)
+(Have Faith and Possess Life was first published on the blog Reflections of a Lay Catholic)

-©2016 Reflections of a Lay Catholic.
+©2013-2023 Reflections of a Lay Catholic.
 Reposting and sharing of material in its full and original content is permitted, provided that full and clear credit is given to the author(s) and Reflections of a Lay Catholic.